Uberspace/manual/source/web-security-headers.rst

    Prevents the browser from leaking GET parameters to linked sites via HTTPS or leaking the domain over unencrypted HTTP altogether.

 ``Strict-Transport-Security: max-age=31536000``
-   Enforce that the site may only be loaded via HTTPS for the next two days.
+   Enforce that the site may only be loaded via HTTPS for the next (non-leap) year.

 ``X-Content-Type-Options: nosniff``
    Prevent some browsers from interpreting JavaScript in non-js MIME types.